OPNsense and PPPoE with high availability: tricky, but doable

 interface_ppps_configure($ifkey);

-Note 2: The overall solution is unstable at this point, mostly because PPPoE connection setup after an active/passive switch-over often fails because of timeouts (no replies from the OLT headend or PPPoE server).
-This seems to be because of a MAC address filter implemented on the OLT side, allowing only 2 MAC addresses seen behind the ONT (a configuration applied by Energie-AG as part of the BBOÖ fiber network), and not because of the CARP-based switching on OPNsense.
-I am still trying to work around that limitation, potentially using bridge/switch filter rules on my Mikrotik switch to avoid e.g. the virtual CARP MAC addresses or Mikrotik switch MAC addresses from leaking towards the ONT/OLT and filling the MAC tables there.
-If successful, I will update this post with details.
+Updated Note 2: The overall solution was initially unstable because PPPoE connection setup after an active/passive switch-over failed with timeouts (no replies from the OLT headend or PPPoE server).
+This seemed to be because of a MAC address filter implemented on the OLT side, allowing only 2 MAC addresses seen behind the ONT (a configuration applied by Energie-AG as part of the BBOÖ fiber network), and not because of the CARP-based switching on OPNsense.
+One workaround that seems to work is to block other MAC source addresses than the real ones of the (physical and virtual) OPNsense firewall from going out of the switch interface towards the ONT.

 Conclusions